studykik/integration-examples/vue-signup-widget-component/README.md

 # studykik-signup-widget-vue-project

 Welcome to StudyKIK’s External Sign-Up widget.
-The purpose of this widget is to be embedded onto your web page for participants to sign up and be contacted by StudyKIK’s Call Center for prescreening.
+The purpose of this widget is to be embedded onto your web page for participants to sign up, take a digital self-screener, and be contacted by StudyKIK’s Call Center for prescreening.
 This will allow our agents to contact and pre-qualify your participants for your specific research study.

 This widget has been built for Vue 3 projects, but will be expanding to other type of projects in the future.